bucs110a0spring22/final-project-isabeltozer1/README.md

 ## User Interface Design *(Front End Specialist)*

-* << A wireframe or drawing of the user interface concept along with a short description of the interface.
-You should have one for each screen in your program. >>
 * Background of rock wall is the only screen in our program.
 The background will have holds randomly scattered on it.
 We initially wanted a "try again!" text when the hold was too far for the climber to reach, but could not figure that out.

 ***